yoqub-davlatov/loading_indicators/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/yoqub-davlatov/loading_indicators/blob/main/LICENSE)

-A collection of animated loading indicators.
+A collection of animated loading indicators that bring a delightful user experience to your applications.
+The collection has curated a diverse selection of loading indicators, ranging from unique designs to enhanced functionalities.
+Each indicator is carefully crafted to provide visual feedback during data fetching or processing, ensuring a seamless and engaging user interface.
+Very light and easy to use!

 ## ✔️ Installing